liismaiil/ihkam/README.md

-# ihmy-share
+# ihkam  shares for instruts students all the usefull documents and link lectures,

-ihmy-share is a usefull document sharing  front end .
+ihkam institut share is a usefull documents sharing front end, enjoy this usefull knowlege   .

 ## Getting started